department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/enhancement.md

 ---
-name: Enhancement (user story or feature request)
+name: CMS Enhancement (user story or feature request)
 about: Suggest an idea for the CMS
 title: "<Summary of enhancement>"
 labels: Enhancement, Needs refining